 Learn from PLC Programming Examples

 Another reason to make use of ladder logic examples is, that you can learn from them.
-Let’s say you have a specific functionality, you want to implement in your ladder logic.
+Let’s say you have a specific functionality, you want to implement in your ladder logic, a PLC timer function for example.
 The first thing you naturally would do, is to think about it for yourself.
 Try to design the ladder logic by yourself.

 But even though you come to a solution, there might be a smarter way to make that piece of ladder logic.
 When you look at a ladder logic example it may look different from your ladder logic.
 This is due to the fact that every function you want to implement in your PLC program, there are many different solutions.

 Ladder logic examples can be hard to find, though.
 Especially because the names of the ladder logic examples often are confusing and even misguiding.
 A ladder logic example of a trafic light can, as an example, vary a lot.

 One other thing that causes good PLC ladder logic examples to be so hard to find, is that ladder logic often is brand specific.
 Many PLC ladder logic program examples are available for download, and you will have to install the PLC programming software to view the example ladder.